Reclaiming Gospel Non-Violence: The centrality of non-violence in Christianity

 Bursaries may be available towards the cost of attendance.

-If you would like to apply for a bursary or would be able to contribute towards the busary fund, please indicate this in your booking letter.
+If you would like to apply for a bursary or would be able to contribute towards the busary fund, please indicate this in your booking form.

 Sponsors and Organisations

-This event is organised by Fellowship of Reconciliation in partnership with Justice and Peace Scotland, Pax Christi, the Church of Scotland, and the Anglican Pacifist Fellowship
+This event is organised by Fellowship of Reconciliation in partnership with Justice and Peace Scotland, Pax Christi, the Church of Scotland, the Anglican Pacifist Fellowship and supported by the Scottish Episcopal Church.

 It will also include a meetings for Members of FOR, and Pax Christi in Scotland.
 Pat Gaffney of Pax Christi will be in attendance.